Zweih/qp/README.md

         - supports full ranges (`start:end`), open-ended ranges (`start:` or `:end`), and exact values (`value`)
         - works with `date` and `size`
     - **existence check** -> `has:field` or `no:field`
-  - this command can be used multiple times and mixed freely
+  - query multiple conditions with `and`
   - [see fields available for querying](#available-queries)
 - `order <field>:<direction>` | `o <field>:<direction>`: sort results ascending or descending (default sort is `date:asc`):
   - [see fields avaialble for sorting](#available-sorts)